What the Seven Summits Actually Cost in 2026: Real Itemised Spreadsheets, Peak by Peak

 | Lean mid-tier total — Carstensz | $21,640 |

-Note: The contingency line item is real, not theoretical.
-Roughly 1 in 4 Carstensz expeditions experience meaningful permit-related delays in any given year, and weather windows for the helicopter approach are tight.
-Premium mid-tier ($30,000) means a guaranteed-departure private expedition with a Western lead guide, a longer schedule that absorbs delays, and post-climb time in Bali that turns the trip into a real vacation.
-If your timing window is tight, pay for premium — there is no rebooking flexibility on this one.
+The contingency line item is real, not theoretical.
+Generally, roughly 1 in 4 Carstensz expeditions experience meaningful permit-related delays in any given year, and weather windows for the helicopter approach are tight.
+Specifically, premium mid-tier ($30,000) means a guaranteed-departure private expedition with a Western lead guide.
+The longer schedule absorbs delays, with post-climb time in Bali that turns the trip into a real vacation.
+Notably, if your timing window is tight, pay for premium — there is no rebooking flexibility on this one.

-Vinson is the most expensive Seven Summit per technical difficulty by a huge margin — the climbing itself is significantly easier than Denali, but you’re paying for one thing: the flight to Antarctica.
-Only a handful of operators have ALE (Antarctic Logistics & Expeditions) connections, and the Ilyushin-76 jet from Punta Arenas, Chile to the Union Glacier base on Antarctica costs roughly $20,000 per seat.
-Everything else is downstream of that.
+Vinson is the most expensive Seven Summit per technical difficulty by a huge margin.
+Generally, the climbing itself is significantly easier than Denali, but you’re paying for one thing: the flight to Antarctica.
+Specifically, only a handful of operators have ALE (Antarctic Logistics & Expeditions) connections.
+The Ilyushin-76 jet from Punta Arenas, Chile to the Union Glacier base on Antarctica costs roughly $20,000 per seat.
+Notably, everything else is downstream of that.

 |---|---|